Last Updated on June 1, 2023 by Dave Schoenbeck

 I was shocked to hear of the passing on of Tony Hsieh, formerly the CEO of Zappos.
-I was fortunate enough to meet him on a tour of the Zappos Las Vegas customer support center years ago.
+I was fortunate to meet him on a tour of the Zappos Las Vegas customer support center years ago.
 I was awed by Tony Hsieh’s leadership style and philosophy that day.
-Here are a few of his strategies that have impacted me as a leader.
+Here are some of his strategies that have impacted me as a leader.

-What traits did Tony Hsieh exhibit that would indicate he is an effective leader?
+What traits did Tony Hsieh exhibit that indicate he is an effective leader?

 When I visited Zappos, my initial impression was that the support team office seemed very eclectic in appearance and attitude.
 The office had a sense of semi-organized chaos with few rules, loose organization, and little supervision.
-Tony’s office was in the center of it all, showing that he was part of the team, not above it.
+Tony’s office was in the center, showing that he was part of the team, not above it.

-It didn’t look like a traditional office environment, but there was a sense of fun, energy, and success all around.
+It didn’t look like a traditional office environment, but there was a sense of fun, energy, and success.
 A giant video board had sales numbers, key metrics, and messages that everyone could see.
 It was rare and shocking that a company would share that much information with employees and tour guests.

 However, that transparency is part of Tony’s management style.
-He knew early on that Zappos’s success relied on establishing their core values and making employees feel invested in the company’s success.
-The office was alive with precisely the type of energy that the brand itself embodied.
+He knew early on that Zappos’s success relied on establishing its core values and making employees feel invested in the company’s success.
+As a result, the office was alive with precisely the type of energy that the brand itself embodied.

 Many businesses overlook the importance of company culture, but Tony knew better.
-His leadership style and philosophy are rooted in the idea of leading through service.
-He was able to create a healthy office culture by putting his team and his customers first.
+His leadership style and philosophy are rooted in leading through service.
+He created a healthy office culture by putting his team and his customers first.

-In his book Delivering Happiness, he wrote, “At Zappos, our belief is that if you get the culture right, most of the other stuff—like great customer service, or building a great long-term brand, or passionate employees and customers—will happen naturally on its own.
+In his book Delivering Happiness, he wrote, “At Zappos, we believe that if you get the culture right, most of the other stuff—like great customer service, or building a great long-term brand, or passionate employees and customers—will happen naturally on its own.
 Your culture is your brand.”